By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on warehouse accident claims.

 - How much compensation for a warehouse accident claim?

 - No Win No Fee warehouse accident claims

 - Can Legal Helpline get me compensation?

 - Contacting Legal Helpline to start a warehouse accident claim

 Making a warehouse accident claim can be a daunting prospect as there are a lot of legalities that need to be considered and in order to make a successful claim, proof of liability needs to be established.
 We have therefore put together this informative guide to enable anyone wanting to make a claim for an accident in a warehouse to find out what is involved when making a claim and what they can do themselves to help strengthen their case.

-The Health and Safety Executive (HSE) reported that between the years 2009 and 2013, most of the non-fatal injuries that occurred in a warehouse were the following:
+The Health and Safety Executive (HSE) reported that between the years 2019 and 2020, most of the non-fatal injuries that occurred in workplaces were the following:

-- 35% were found to be due to slip, trip and falls.
+- 29% were found to be due to slip, trip and falls on the same level.

-- 12% were due to being hit by falling objects.
+- 11% were due to being hit by moving objects.